computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 person1 == person2
 </pre>

-We can also create random persons.
+We can also generate random persons.
 Their names are randomly selected from a predefined list with 100 names.
 Running the code below multiple times will create different persons.

 <pre class="mathlib">
 import mathlibrepo.selectinginvitees._